The Ultimate Christchurch to Queenstown Road Trip Itinerary

 Important note: If you’ve just come from a long-haul international flight, we strongly recommend spending a night or two in Christchurch before hitting the road.
 Jet lag is a real thing, and there are too many accidents on these South Island roads involving tired travelers who need a proper rest before driving.

 After picking up your car or campervan in Christchurch, it’s time to hit the road.
+(If you’d like to grab a bite to eat first, check out our guide to the best Christchurch cafes!).

 Your destination today is Lake Tekapo, a crown jewel in New Zealand’s long list of beautiful lakes.